microsoft/code-with-engineering-playbook/docs/continuous-delivery/recipes/terraform/save-output-to-variable-group.md

 }
 ```

-How to make terraform output values available across multiple pipelines ?
+The purpose of this recipe is to answer the following statement: How to make terraform output values available across multiple pipelines ?

 ## Solution